magnusfroste/sie-parser/README.md

 # SIE Parser for LLM Analysis

+## Open Source Project - Privacy First

+**IMPORTANT**: This SIE parser is open source software intended to be used locally on a private machine to guarantee personal data protection.
+If you're certain your SIE 4 files don't contain any personal information, you may run it publicly.

+Contributions are welcome!
+The vision is to expand support for more accounting programs and make this a powerful tool for LLMs to provide financial reports and analyses.

 A web-based application for processing Swedish SIE 4 files and preparing them for LLM analysis.
 This tool handles CP437 encoding for proper Swedish character support and provides a user-friendly interface for uploading, processing, and exporting SIE data.

 ## Features